curl/everything-curl/internals/structs.md

     - `PROTOPT_CLOSEACTION` - this protocol has actions to do before closing the connection.
 This flag is no longer used by code, yet still set for a bunch of protocol handlers.
-    - `PROTOPT_DIRLOCK` - "direction lock".
-The SSH protocols set this bit to limit which "direction" of socket actions that the main engine concerns itself with.
+    - `PROTOPT_DIRLOCK` - direction lock.
+The SSH protocols set this bit to limit which direction of socket actions that the main engine concerns itself with.
     - `PROTOPT_NONETWORK` - a protocol that does not use the network (read `file:`)